S3-working-group/s3-practical-guide/docs/all.md

 - updated section about governance in the introduction
 - added captions to all illustrations
 - renamed pattern group "Enablers of Co-Creation" to "Enablers of Collaboration"
-- removed slide deck version and improved pdf and ePub version
+- removed slide deck version and improved layout and formatting of pdf and ePub version
-- added glossary links to many patterns
+- website version: added clickable pattern map for simpler navigation und  glossary overlays to many patterns

 **Glossary:**